→ Upcoming Keynote Event - Introducing Lansweeper's 2023 Spring Release: 'Duvel' - Learn More

 cloud-domain-verification-code.jpg

-Select Got it when done and wait a few minutes for the DNS verification to automatically happen, or manually click Verify Domain.
-Once your domain is verified, make sure to enable it for SSO by selecting Enable domain.
+4. Select Got it and wait a few minutes for the DNS verification to automatically happen.
+Alternatively, select Verify Domain.

-At this point, once you've set up your SSO connection and have verified that it is working, new or existing Cloud users in your domain should be able to log into Cloud by selecting Log in with Single Sign-On.
+Once you've set up your SSO connection new and existing Lansweeper Site users in your domain should be able to log in by selecting Log in with Single Sign-On.
 They will be asked for their email address prior to starting the SSO login process.

-• Users who already created a login/password in Cloud, prior to SSO being enabled for their domain, are by default able to log into Cloud with either their old login details or SSO.
-When they log in with SSO for the first time, they will be asked to link their old Cloud account with their new SSO one.
+• Users who already created a login/password in Lansweeper Sites, prior to SSO being enabled for their domain, are by default able to log in with either their old login details or SSO.
+When they log in with SSO for the first time, they will be asked to link their old Sites account with their new SSO one.

-• Users who did not already create a login/password in Cloud will only be able to log in with SSO if SSO is configured for their domain.
-They will not be able to create another user account in Cloud itself.
+• Users who did not already create a login/password in Lansweeper Sites will only be able to log in with SSO if SSO is configured for their domain.
+They will not be able to create another user account in Sites itself.

 cloud-sso-login-button.jpg

-You can combine SSO either with Cloud-configured MFA (multi-factor authentication) or the MFA of your IdP.
+You can combine SSO either with Sites-configured MFA (Multi-Factor Authentication) or the MFA of your IdP.
 That way, you can add an extra layer of security to the login process.
-If you already have MFA set up or even enforced in your IdP, it will automatically be part of the Cloud SSO login process for your domain users.
+If you already have MFA set up or enforced in your IdP, it will automatically be part of the Lansweeper Sites SSO login process for your domain users.

 You can optionally enforce the use of SSO by all users in your site.